1300 088 065

 Can Thomas get a home loan with less than 6 months left on his contract term?

 Kate & Thomas want to apply for a loan.
-Thomas has been working for the same employer for the past 3 years, and 4 months ago, he switched to become a contractor as it offered a higher pay rate.
+Thomas has been working for the same employer for the past 3 years.
+However,4 months ago, he switched to becoming a contractor as it offered a higher pay rate.

 Thomas’ contract only has 2 months left to run, as it was initially a 6-month contract.
 He is also considered a self-employed contractor because he invoices his employer each month.